DinMo

 The first version of Consent Mode focuses on collecting consented data and is based on two consent parameters:

-Google tags then dynamically adapt and only use cookies specifically authorized by the user.
+Google tags then dynamically adapt and only use cookies specifically authorised by the user.

 If a user accepts cookies, the Google suite tags (GA4, Google Ads, Floodlight, etc.) send standard hits to Google servers by writing and reading cookies deposited on the browser.
 These cookies help associate interactions with ads and observed conversions.